 When there is a reduction in the UPB amount required for a tenement, a new UPB in the lower amount must be lodged before the existing UPB can be retired.

-Action will be initiated for the recovery of a UPB should an inspection of the tenement by an Environmental Officer from the Environment Division of DMIRS confirm that the tenement obligations have not been met by the tenement holder(s).
+Action will be initiated for the recovery of a UPB should an inspection of the tenement by an Environmental Officer from the Resource and Environmental Compliance Division of DMIRS confirm that the tenement obligations have not been met by the tenement holder(s).

 Retirement of UPBs following rehabilitation